-Today we talk about farmland investment, a little about his journey into the profession, where values have been over the past few years, and last but not least we talk about why we believe a fella like Bill Gates would invest in farmland.
+Rothermich has been a licensed appraiser since 2009.
+He explains his journey, where values have been over the past few years, and last but not least why we believe a fella like Bill Gates would invest in Iowa farmland.

 The farmland market has been on quite the run the past few years.
 With increases in value close to 50% according to Jim.
 These values were driven by crop demand, low interest rates, and in some cases even ego.
 When compared to other real estate investments the return profile on farmland at first blush seems to be a bit on the low side.
 But time has been the great hero the past three decades with double digit returns in farmland investment being common.
 With such low volatility farmland was a haven for investors in particular in the past few years as we’ve seen equity markets (growth stock in particular) fluctuate spastically.